Sikafloor®-219 UTE

 | 30 °C (86 °F) | ~16 hours | ~36 hours | ~4 days |

-Freshly applied material should be protected from dampness, condensation and water for at least 24 hours.
+- Freshly applied material should be protected from dampness, condensation, and water for at least 72 hours following the end of the application.

 Waiting Time / Overcoating